vivmk/techaware/content/posts/burp-suite-pro.md

 #### How to open the installed Burp Suite Pro?

-- Search `Notepad` in the Windows search bar, and open it and paste the following command:
+- Search `Notepad` in the Windows search bar, open it and paste the following command:

   `java -javaagent:BurpSuiteLoader_v2020.9.jar -noverify -jar burpsuite_pro_v2020.9.jar`